Società Libraria Italiana: The Italian Book Company

 L'assassinio della contessa Trigona: ovvero, il delitto del tenente Paternò, romanzo intimo-contemporaneo passionale, illustrated [The Assassination of the Contessa Trigona: or, The Crime of Lieutenant Paternò, Intimate-Contemporary Passionate Novel][Facsimile].
 New York: Italian Book Company, 1912.

-Il libro delle erbe: medicinali e magiche di [A.DeM & UF] compilato su varie opere di botanica medica [Illustrated Herbarium.
-Medicines and Magic Potions Compiled on Various Works of Botanical Medicine].
+Il libro delle erbe: medicinali e magiche di A. De Martino e Umberto Fragasso, compilato su varie opere di botanica medica [Illustrated Herbarium.
+Medicines and Magic Potions Compiled by A. De Martino and Umberto Fragasso, based on Various Works of Botanical Medicine].
 New York: Italian Book Company, 1946.

 Rodolfo Valentino: avventure amorose [Rodolfo Valentino: amorous adventures].
 New York: Italian Book Company, 1944.